mauratee/coding_resources/coding_resources.md

 - Are people of your same identity / affinity / background also students at the bootcamp?
 Does that matter to you?
 - Is the bootcamp based in or has strong connections to the geographic region where you want to work?
 If you want a job on the West Coast, is the school based there etc.?

+At the end of the day, this is your decsion and you know what's best for you!

 ##### West Coast